blackbaud/bbui-angular/documentation/guides/2_start_project/README.md

 Let's start with a basic HTML page that includes SKY UX.
 To simplify HTTP requests to ***Blackbaud CRM***, let's set up the page inside the ***Blackbaud CRM*** virtual directory at [http://localhost/bbappfx/sky/custom/myapp](http://localhost/bbappfx/sky/custom/myapp).
 This avoids CORS and web.config issues during development.

-If your environment has a different virtual directory name, just replace any instance of `bbappfx` with your virtual directory name.
+If your environment has a different virtual directory name, just replace `bbappfx` with your virtual directory name.
 And if ***Blackbaud CRM*** is not deployed locally, replace `localhost` with the name of the machine to access.

 First, create a folder and add an HTML file called `index.html`.
 To ensure that the page renders correctly in all modern browsers, start with the following boilerplate HTML: